wrenfold/wrenfold/README.md

     )
 ```

-And corresponding compilable code can be quickly obtained:
+And corresponding compilable code can be obtained easily:

 ```python
 # CppGenerator can be swapped out for RustGenerator to obtain Rust.
 You can implement your own